tomcourt/enguino/README.md

 * .025 square breakaway headers - Digikey 929834-04-36-ND (tin) or 929647-04-36-ND (gold) - will probably work well on the thermocouple board w/o a header extension.
 * jack for auxiliary display 6 pin - Digikey 455-2271-ND
 * header for auxiliary display 6 pin - Digikey 455-2218-ND
-* contacts for header x 10 - Digikey 455-1135-1-ND
+* 10 contacts for header - Digikey 455-1135-1-ND
 * pushbutton switch - Digikey EG2015-ND
 * K style thermocouple wire, 24-26 gauge, EBay
 * Enclosure - Electrical box - B108R - Home Depot

 ### Future stuff
 * Record engine data by having the Engiuno pipe text to a port on the Stratux.
 The startup script on the stratux starts netcat (nc) in the background to record the text to a file.
 The script would also truncate the file at on powerup to limit its growth.
 * It may be possible to support 2 thermocouples without the thermocouple multiplexer shield by using the differential mode ADC, 40x gain and a thermistor.
-Only 8 bits are usable (the noisy lower bits help with oversampling though) with 40x.
+Only 8 bits are usable with 40x, the noisy lower bits help with oversampling though.
 488 uV per count works out to 21.5 deg.
 F resolution with a K type thermocouple.
 The 2.56 volt internal reference would double the resolution and oversampling could probably quadruple it (16x oversample).
 * The Arduino Yun would support airplanes lacking a Stratux.
 The code would need to use the 'bridge' objects instead of the ethernet objects.
 Use #ifdef AVR_YUN to flex the code.
 * Themes - a dark theme could be created easily enough by adjusting the styles.
 A larger text theme for the gauges would involve more defines and stringizing them for the SVG.
 * Warning lights instead of auxillary display?
 A board with 4 caution/warning LEDs (red/green common cathode [bicolor LED]).
 Turning red and green on produces yellow.
 Alternatively use a module like the [BOB-13884] to provide 3 RGB LED's.